open-easyrtc/open-easyrtc/docs/easyrtc_changelog.md

 New Features:

- - API + Server - API fields.
+ - JS Client + Server - API fields.
 These are basically variables which are set by the client and shared to others in the room.
 Many possibilities!
- - API + Server - ICE Config improvements.
+ - JS Client + Server - ICE Config improvements.
 Client can now request an updated ICE configuration from the server, or server can force new one on client.
  - Server - isConnected() function added to connection object.
  - Server - Added convenience functions to several objects such as getAppName()
  - Server - Added pub.events.emitDefault() method.
 The previous method of finding the default listener in an object was clunky.

 Changes:

- - API + Demos - Renaming initManaged() to easyApp().
+ - JS Client + Demos - Renaming initManaged() to easyApp().
 Old name remains for the time being
  - Server - isAuthenticated() now a synchronous function and returns a boolean

 Fixes: